ghelobytes/api-proxy/README.md

 # API Proxy
 This is a simple `fastapi` app for proxying API calls that require credentials.

-The credentials will be sitting behing the proxy so it's not exposed to client applications.
+The credentials will be sitting behind a proxy so it's not exposed to client applications.

 ## Environment variables
 ```